govuk-one-login/mobile-id-check-async/backend-api/docs/updatingTxmaTestHarness.md

 # How to update TxMA test harness when new events are being developed

-This guide provides the steps for updating the async test harness with a new TxMA event to ensure it is added to the correct files, and is available for testing.
+This guide provides the steps for updating the async test harness to process new TxMA events being developed in the async backend.

 ## Process